jcgordon10/webpage/README.md

 # jcgordon10
-This website can be viewed at
+This website uses bootstrap framework and can be viewed at https://jcgordon10.github.io/travel_agency/
-https://jcgordon10.github.io/travel_agency/